 How Do I Know My Polaris RZR CVT Belt Is Worn?

-One of the most common injuries that RZR and Ranger riders face is a worn-out drive belt.
+One of the most common injuries that RZR riders face is a worn-out drive belt.
 You check for glassy sides of the belts.
 Also, sluggish acceleration or jumping suddenly can be a sign of a worn belt

 Why do RZR belts break?